Kiss of the Spider Woman (1985 film): Writing

 The film's setting was relocated from Argentina to Brazil, with the added political context of the then-current Brazilian military dictatorship.

 The story features a "film within a film", featuring Luis Molina episodically telling Valentin Arregui the plot of a fictional film called Her Real Glory ostensibly produced in Germany during Second World War by the Nazis.

 While the book alludes to five motion pictures, the film version focuses on a single Nazi propaganda movie.
-Puig biographer Suzanne Jill Levine identified the film as a compilation of various Third Reich productions with the American Paris Underground and Die große Liebe (The Great Love), a 1942 film starring Zarah Leander as a cabaret singer who falls in love with high-ranking German lieutenant.
+Puig biographer Suzanne Jill Levine identified the film as a compilation of various Third Reich productions with the American Paris Underground and Die große Liebe (The Great Love), a 1942 film starring Zarah Leander as a cabaret singer who falls in love with a German air force pilot.
 Leander was the model for the Kiss of the Spider Woman’s “Leni Lamaison,” who was named after propaganda filmmaker Leni Riefenstahl.

 Filming

 Principal photography began October 13, 1983 in São Paulo, Brazil.
 Since Babenco "rarely" spoke English, Hurt took direction from him via an assistant director.
 Hurt and Julia had agreed to work for the Screen Actors Guild pay scale, and deferred the greater portion of their salaries for a profit-share in the sale of the film's distribution rights, as well as its box-office gross.
 While Babenco and Weisman were also working for the same “deferred investment plan,” other players, including actress Sônia Braga, opted to be paid upfront.
 During filming in Brazil, Hurt and a friend were threatened at gunpoint but were let go several hours later.